 - Marketing Yourself is Essential

-- Other Sellers Will Copy Your Ideas
+- Other Sellers Will Copy Your Ideas with similar items

-- You Can’t Easily Collect Emails
+- You Can’t Easily make an Email list

 - It’s Not Easy to Brand Yourself

-You have to weigh things up depending on where you are with your business.
+You have to weigh things up depending on where you are with your online business business.
 If you are at the beginning and want to get started as quickly as possible, Etsy is the perfect answer.

 A website is far easier to build yourself these days, you don’t need developers, but you do need time.
 It’s a steep learning curve and it’s not free.
-A domain will cost about $12 per year – Namecheap.com and cheap hosting will cost about $100 per year – GreenGeeks (affiliate).
+A domain will cost about $12 per year – Namecheap.com and cheap hosting will cost about $100 per year – GreenGeeks

 How Do Artists Sell on Etsy?

 N.B.
-You will of course need an image editor to play around with your files.
+You will need an image editor to play around with your files.
 I have an old version of Photoshop Elements, but there are alternatives.
-I also use Canva and Pixlr (affiliates) to adjust my images.
+I also use Canva and Pixlr to adjust my images.
 Between the two, I get most jobs done.
 If not, there is always Fiverr to outsource quick jobs

 You can also check out these: 25 Platforms for Artists to Sell Their Art Online and Make Money